Ajita2015/Apache-Spark-Under-the-hood--WordCount/README.md

 ___

-# Method 4: Sorting then Filtering VS Filtering then Sorting:
+# Topic 4: Sorting then Filtering VS Filtering then Sorting:

-## Sorting then Filterin
+## Sorting then Filtering

 ```python